Volume Two

 "Should I go and find the trader?"

-Not knowing the species of monsters to calculate the fees, Claude had nothing he could do at that point.
-Even though their current situation left them needing as many personnel on duty as possible due to the excessive number of uncertainties, she felt uneasy leaving the task to Claude, a clerk.
+With no way to know which monster species were involved, calculating fees was impossible, so Claude had nothing else he could do at that point.
+Even though the situation called for as many people on duty as possible given the sheer number of unknowns, she still felt uneasy leaving the task to Claude, a mere clerk.

 "Katie."